Aimonica-Brands/aimonica-core-solana/README.md

 -   `ProjectConfig`: Stores details for each staking project.
     -   `project_id`: A unique ID for the project.
+    -   `authority`: The authority for the project, who can update its configuration.
     -   `token_mint`: The mint address of the token that can be staked in this project.
     -   `token_program`: The program ID of the token standard used (SPL Token or Token-2022).
     -   `vault`: The address of the token account (PDA) that holds all staked tokens for the project.